 If you are informed that an employee has a communicable illness, please notify the Associate Director of Emergency Management at 312-362-7078 or firstname.lastname@example.org

 For Resident Hall Students:

 The most ideal scenario for a resident who has been infected with a contagious disease is for the resident to return to his/her primary off-campus residence or assume residence off campus for an appropriate time period, if possible.
-If returning to a primary off-campus residence or assuming residence off-campus is not an option, the Department of Housing Services has identified spaces where contagious resident(s), or roommates of contagious residents could be temporarily housed for the duration of the contagious period.
+If returning to a primary off-campus residence or assuming residence off-campus is not an option, the Department of Housing and Residence Life has identified spaces where contagious resident(s), or roommates of contagious residents could be temporarily housed for the duration of the contagious period.
 Only residents with the same illness will be housed together in the isolated housing space.
 There are a very limited number of vacant spaces on campus that can be used to house students who are ill and if the number of contagious students is higher than the number of spaces available, other housing provisions will need to be considered.
 The University will follow the recommendations of the Centers for Disease Control and Prevention wherever possible.
 For less severe contagious disease cases, the University is recommending self-isolation.
 Many spaces on campus already have a private or semi-private bathroom and as a result, a student staying in their own room until they are symptom free might be the best option.
 Potential alternate housing options may also exist for seemingly healthy students who may want to be relocated away from a contagious roommate for a short period of time.

 Other plans to isolate contagious persons will be enacted based on factors including the number of other cases of contagious persons with the same disease and recommendations or orders from local public health officials.

 The Department of Housing and Residence Life will partner with Student Centers to provide meals and fluids to students who have reported their contagious disease.
 The Department of Housing and Residence Life and Facility Operations will work with any displaced residents to thoroughly clean and sanitize their living quarters when necessary.